Talk the talk

 Settlement day: The day of completion of the sale.
-Seller receives money, buyer receives possession of property.
+Seller receives full and final payment, while the buyer that’s possession of property.

 Sole Agency Listing: This type of agency agreement is used when a person selling a property wishes to list with one agent only, but at the same time retain the right to sell the property to certain people, without having to pay commission on the sale.
-The seller would need to disclose to the agent, the names of the potential buyers with whom he has been negotiating up to including the date of the appointment.
+The seller would need to disclose to the agent, the names of the potential buyers with whom negotiation had already been entered into up to and including the date of the appointment.

 Solicitor: A qualified legal person who acts on behalf of another to assist the transfer of property form one owner to another.